zed-lau/url-shortener/README.md

 2) Developer has Postgres environment set up in local machine
 3) The shorten url length has to be less than given url which means the given url length must have at least 18 characters in local setup
 4) Environment variables are set correctly
+5) Responsive web design is not required on web app